How to Create a Bicycle Touring Route: Step-by-Step Guide

 Find Hotel and B&B Accomodations

-and for hotel and B&B resources and booking, we would recommend using Booking.com or Tripadvisor, as they offer the most up to date information, user reviews and the option to book directly on their websites.
+If I'm not camping, I generally prefer to find a nice local hotel and B&B, which usually offers more flexible hours to suit my bike touring schedule - early breakfasts and possibly late check-ins.
+My preferred resources for finding and booking are Booking.com or Tripadvisor, as they offer the most up to date information, user reviews and the option to book directly on their websites.

 Points of Interest